lsydev/wp-servicebot/README.txt

 Integrate Stripe Billing with your Wordpress site in minutes.
 Allow customers to view pricing, signup, and manage subscriptions.

+== Upgrade Notice ==
+IMPORTANT!!
+This 2.0.0 version upgrade could introduce some breaking change!
+If you are using this plugin's 1.x.x version already, please test this plugin thoroughly!
+Some standard tests you should do:
+ * Check all you embed pages and test all flows
+ * Check your webhook integrations and make sure they still work as you had before
+ * Make a full backup of your site before upgarding!

 == Description ==
+= IMPORTANT Upgrade Notice =
+This 2.0.0 version upgrade could introduce some breaking change!
+If you are using this plugin's 1.x.x version already, please test this plugin thoroughly!
+Some standard tests you should do:
+ * Check all you embed pages and test all flows
+ * Check your webhook integrations and make sure they still work as you had before = Make a full backup of your site before upgarding! =

+= Billflow =
 Launch a subscription business faster than ever with the Stripe Billing plugin by Billflow.
 This plugin automatically connects your Stripe account to your Wordpress site allowing you to show beautiful pricing pages, take payments for Stripe Subscriptions, and let customers manage their accounts.
 The plugin uses Wordpress's default user authentication to allow your customers to log-in and manage their subscriptions.
 Features: